The Psychology of Colour in Brand Experience

-The way people perceive and ascribe meaning to colour is one of the most fascinating areas of neuroscience and marketing.
-For decades, marketers and UX designers have wrestled with the challenges of combining a brand and its presentation, with the touchpoints we present to users, and how to create the right mood and tone through design.
+The way people perceive and ascribe meaning to colour is one of the most fascinating areas of neuroscience and brand experience design.
+For decades, marketers and UX designers have wrestled with the challenges of combining a brand and its presentation and unique brand codes, with the touchpoints we present to users, & how to create the right mood and tone through design.

 The difficulty has been in no small part down to a lack of solid scientific study of the problem, which itself was hampered by the lack of technologies able to directly watch what happens in a person's brain when they perceive things.

 That's something which as been steadily improved however, since about the mid 90's.
 In this guide we're going to take a look at how colour works, three of the best studies on colour perception and interpretation that we've seen, and what the findings mean for UX and marketing professionals today.

 So before we dive in to the studies, firstly let's begin with a little colour perception theory.
 We can think of the world in terms of three primary conceptual colours, then the three secondary colours, which sit between those, and finally the six tertiary colours which sit in between all those six.